seansfkelley/seansfkelley.github.io/_drafts/code-writing-opinions.md

 # How to Read This

 I titled this post "opinions" on purpose.
 Nothing here is objectively correct, but these opinions and styles are the main pillars which support my code writing and as such are the things I look for in code reviews.
+Yes, it is very dry.

 Unless otherwise specified, none of these opinions are hard and fast.
 They overlap and sometimes trade off.
 Ultimately, code needs to serve an end, and sometimes that requires compromising on principles.
 Not often, though. :wink: